-Every 58 seconds a car accident occurs in Texas.
+In 2021, every 57 seconds a car accident occurred in Texas.
 That means every minute that passes someone somewhere is sitting in the driver’s seat of a car wondering what just happened.
 One day that may be you, or if you are looking for a Cleburne car accident lawyer it may already have been you or a loved one.

 After a car accident, a lot of questions arise that most people don’t immediately have the answer to, like “How can I get a crash report in Cleburne?”
 Our Cleburne car accident lawyers at Thompson Law can help you with your questions, has represented thousands of people following car accidents, and will fight until we get the answers you need.

-The most common causes of car accidents that have been reported by the Cleburne Police Department are:
+The most common causes of car accidents reported by the Cleburne Police Department in 2021 were:

 Following a car accident that was caused by a negligent or careless driver, you are owed compensation for any medical, physical, mental, or emotional suffering caused by the accident.
 You may know this, the driver may know this, and likely this is something both of your insurance companies knows.
 However, it is not enough to know Texas state law.
 While you may be entitled to compensation, the at-fault driver and his or her insurance company will do everything in their power to avoid giving it to you.
 That is why you need a Cleburne car accident lawyer on your side who is not afraid to fight.